Search

 return len(bins_cpu)

-The sort key here uses the maximum normalized resource demand -- which dimension of this item is proportionally largest relative to capacity?
+The sort key here uses the maximum normalized resource demand, essentially asking "which dimension of this item is proportionally largest relative to capacity?"
 That's a reasonable heuristic, though there are others.
-The point isn't to memorize this.
-It's to show you can extend a known pattern to a harder variant and be honest about the tradeoffs.
+Remember, the point isn't to memorize this.

 Interviewers don't expect you to have multi-dimensional bin packing algorithms memorized.
 What they want to see is that you can take a known technique, adapt it to new constraints, and clearly communicate what guarantees you're giving up.
 Saying "this is a heuristic and I'm not certain it's optimal" is exactly right.

 Shortest path with negative edges.
-Dijkstra's algorithm is greedy (always expand the nearest unvisited node).
-It works great with non-negative edge weights.
+In the graph search & pathfinding pattern, Dijkstra's is the greedy go-to — always expand the nearest unvisited node.
+It works when edge weights are non-negative.
 Throw in a negative edge and it falls apart.
 You need Bellman-Ford instead.

 Task scheduling with dependencies.
 If tasks depend on each other, greedily picking the shortest task next can violate dependency constraints and produce an invalid schedule.
 You need topological sorting or DP.